OfficeDev/office-js-docs-pr/docs/excel/custom-functions-troubleshooting.md

 ### My functions won't load: associate functions

-If you have written your JSON by hand instead of using JSDoc comments to autogenerate your JSON, you need to associate each custom function with its ID specified in the [JSON metadata file](custom-functions-json.md).
+In cases where your JSON has not been registered and you have authored your own JSON metadata, you may see a `#VALUE!` error or receive a notification that your add-in cannot be loaded.
+This usually means you need to associate each custom function with its `id` property specified in the [JSON metadata file](custom-functions-json.md).
 This is done by using the `CustomFunctions.associate()` method.
 Typically this method call is made after each function or at the end of the script file.
 If a custom function is not associated, it will not work.

 The following example shows an add function, followed by the function's name `add` being associated with the corresponding JSON id `ADD`.